 Table of Contents

 The performance of a model varies based on design, wattage, capacity, and size.
 These cooking times for air fryer are just a guide.
-As such, allow it to guide you but make all the necessary adjustments to time and temperature based on your air fryer model.
+As such, allow it to guide you, but make all the necessary adjustments to time and air fryer temperature based on your model.

 Introduction

 The air fryer has changed the way I cook.
-I love that I can bake, roast, and crisp my favorite foods in a fraction of the time it takes in a conventional oven, and that I can get the crispiness achieved with a deep fryer without the unhealthy side effects.
+I love that I can bake, roast, and crisp my favorite foods in a fraction of the time it takes in a conventional oven and that I can get the crispiness achieved with a deep fryer without the unhealthy side effects.

-The air fryer doesn’t heat up the kitchen as a regular oven does and I love that I have an alternative to the grill because the grill doesn’t work for all foods.
+The air fryer doesn’t heat up the kitchen as a regular oven does, and I love that I have an alternative to the grill because the grill doesn’t work for all foods.

-If you have an Instant Pot you may want to check out my Instant Pot air fryer cooking times guide too!
+If you have an Instant Pot, you may want to check out my Instant Pot air fryer cooking times guide, too!

-Air Frying Tips
+Air Frying Cooking Tips

 - For best results, spray foods with a little oil.
 One of my first purchases when I got my air fryer was an oil spray bottle.
 It’s so much more convenient to spray oil on food rather than drizzling or brushing with oil.
 AVOID USING nonstick oil sprayer cans because they can ruin the nonstick coating of your air fryer basket.